Helping Your Pet Through Grief and Loss: A Practical Guide

 Consider a New Companion — Carefully

-Adding a new pet too soon can backfire.
-Grieving pets may not be emotionally ready, and the introduction may create additional stress.
-Wait until you and your remaining pet have adjusted before considering a new addition.
+Adding a new pet too soon can backfire badly.
+Grieving pets may not be emotionally ready, and the introduction may create additional stress rather than comfort.
+Wait until you AND your remaining pet have adjusted — usually at least several weeks to a few months — before considering a new addition.

 Consult your veterinarian if your pet: